 First, we don’t want to oversell Easter as a holiday or special event at Walt Disney World.
 It’s not even remotely on par with Christmas or Halloween.
 While there are some decorations in a few of the resort hotels and special offerings at Magic Kingdom and Epcot, other hotels and parks ignore the holiday completely.
 Aside from a random cupcake or dessert, you might never know it’s Easter at Hollywood Studios or Animal Kingdom.
 Well, aside from the spring break crowds.

 The crowds are reason-enough to avoid Easter at Walt Disney World.
 They more than outweigh the holiday offerings, so if you’re debating whether an Easter trip to Walt Disney World would be ‘fun’, that’s your answer.
 In reality, most people reading this are probably visiting at Easter for lack of better options, as it coincides with school spring break and weather makes it a more desirable time to visit Florida than summer…

 First, crowds.
 Contrary to some misconceptions, Easter itself is not a ghost town at Walt Disney World because everyone is at home spending time with their families.
 (This is a persistent myth about every holiday and the Super Bowl, and we’re not sure why.)

-To the contrary, as we discuss in our April 2021 at Walt Disney World post, the weeks around Easter are pretty busy.
+To the contrary, as we discuss in our April 2022 at Walt Disney World post, the weeks around Easter are pretty busy.
 However, it’s even worse in years when Easter is in March, as Spring Break and Easter school break schedules are more likely to align.
-In any case, expect crowds to let up really in April 2022.
+In any case, don’t expect crowds to let up really in April 2022.
 Things might get a bit better starting around Tax Day, but we’re still expecting that week to remain elevated.